Skip to main content

 STAMPED Framework – guiding principles for artifact management

-Frozen Frontiers – deliberate working boundaries and traversal
+Frozen Frontiers – deliberate working boundaries and compressed context

 Privacy & Access – archive aggressively, distribute selectively